SethBurns/bare-minimum-api/README.md

 This is an API which serves data for miniscule tasks to complete based on a category.
 Each task has an id, task, seen, category, saved, and completed property.
 Constructed using PostgreSQL, Knex, and Express.js, deployed to Heroku.

 ## Set Up
+Follow these steps to set up and run the backend API:

+1. Clone the repository: Start by cloning this repository to your local machine using the following command:
+`git clone git@github.com:SethBurns/bare-minimum-api.git`

+2. Install dependencies: Navigate to the cloned repository's directory and install the required dependencies using your package manager:
+`cd bare-minimum-api`
+`npm install`

+3. Start the server: Once the dependencies are installed and the environment variables are set, start the backend server with the following command:
+`npm start`
+If you prefer automatic server restarts during development, use nodemon with the following command:
+`node server.js`

 ## Endpoints